 I had a troubled heart and felt like dirt, so why not sit in it too?
 If you don’t have a garden, don’t think this post isn’t for you.
-Each and every one of us has and needs a ‘garden’, maybe for the sole purpose of why I needed it on this particular day.
+Each and every one of us has and needs a ‘garden’ for gardening, maybe for the sole purpose of why I needed it on this particular day.
 Let me explain:

 My heart was disturbed